Rithvik227/Electronic-Biomedical-Projects/README.md

 This repository contains bare-metal and Object-Oriented software architectures for various hardware electronics and biomedical engineering projects.

 ## Engineering Documentation & Media Gallery
-All physical circuit demonstrations, schematics, and engineering notebook pages (including all calculations and analyses) are stored in a centralized gallery.
+All physical circuit demonstrations, revisions, schematics, and engineering notebook pages (including all calculations and analyses) are stored in a centralized gallery.

 [Click here to browse the Engineering Notebook & Circuit Gallery](./Documentation/)